 Some medicines may make Otezla less effective, and should not be taken with Otezla.
 Tell your doctor about all the medicines you take, including prescription and nonprescription medicines.

+The most common side effects of Otezla include diarrhea, nausea, upper respiratory tract infection, tension headache, and headache.
 These are not all the possible side effects with Otezla.
 Ask your doctor about other potential side effects.
 Tell your doctor about any side effect that bothers you or does not go away.

 Tell your doctor if you are pregnant, planning to become pregnant or planning to breastfeed.

-Please click here for Full Prescribing Information.
+Please click here for the Full Prescribing Information for Otezla.

 Otezla® (apremilast) is a prescription medicine used to treat adult patients with: